Free provider legal helpline for international recruitment questions

 Manage Supply Good Mature/Established

-The reablement service, including both RaH and ARC, has been increasing in provision since May 2021 and is currently contracted to deliver 13,650 hours of reablement care at home each week.
-These figures can be adjusted if required, and increases to the contracted hours have been actioned, based on the availability of additional winter funding.
+The reablement service, including both RaH and ARC, has been increasing in provision since September 2022 and is currently contracted to deliver 13,700 hours of reablement care at home each week.
+However, the RaH contract has now moved to a ‘finishers’ model without a contracted number of hours, but the average weekly hours (since November) in the RaH service is 8,015.
+These figures (hours and finishers) can be adjusted if required, and increases to the contracted hours have been actioned, based on the availability of additional winter funding.

-There are three bridging services across the County, two are contracted directly by ECC in the North and West, with a further service, covering Mid and South Essex, contracted by our NHS partner for this area.
+There are two bridging services across the county, one is contracted directly by ECC in the West, with a further service, covering Mid and South Essex, contracted by our NHS partner for this area.
 This service is vital to improve and maintain service discharge speeds in accordance with NHS guidelines.

-We have encountered past recruitment issues, but the workforce market is now far more stable with many providers indicating an improved recruitment and retention position, especially with many no utilising the UK Visa Sponsorship programme to encourage recruitment from aboard.
+We have encountered past recruitment issues, but the workforce market is now far more stable with many providers indicating an improved recruitment and retention position, especially with many now utilising the UK Visa Sponsorship programme to encourage recruitment from aboard.
+Currently, three of the Intermediate Care providers are utilising care workforce from Kenya, Nigeria and Zimbabwe.

 Short-term care to maximise independence (reablement services), Essex’s gross expenditure per 100,000 adults is the 4th highest in the CIPFA region for 18 to 64 and 5th highest in the region for 65+ (out of 16 LAs in that region).